dysonperley419/Viitube/apk_setup.md

 So Open Player.json into hxd and remplace 192.168.1.27 to your instance,and overwrite get_video with your ip, and is shoud finich after add ip /gee and save it

 <img width="547" height="33" alt="Capture" src="https://github.com/user-attachments/assets/5749a6f7-43b7-439f-bd73-11a207aa27ad" />

+And Also Lasted thing:Disable Google Service framework or App will show "A New Version of Youtube Are avariable" (4.X and 5.X)